 Just Hackin'

-Experimenting with software, malware, and cyber security
+Stories and experiences experimenting with software, malware, and cyber security

 I get a text.